pjssilva/NLPModelsAlgencan.jl/README.md

 Algencan is a high performance and large scale Augmented Lagrangian solver written by Ernesto Birgin and Mario Martínez.
-It has many special features like being able to use HSL library functions to speed up linear algebra with sparse matrices and some smart acceleration strategies.
+It has many special features like being able to use HSL library functions to speed up the linear algebra with sparse matrices and some smart acceleration strategies.

 ## Status